lovecrafts/commercetools-algolia-indexer/README.md

  - Provide commercetool tokens & Algolia credentials in .env file

- - Set up the batch count (batch count should be less than 500 ) in .env file
+ - set up the record count & batch count (batch count should be less than 500 ) in .env file

+ - provide the required attribute name separated by comma

 ### To run the application